deseven/iCanHazMusic/README.md

  - CUE support
  - equalizer
  - tags editing, format conversion and other Swiss knife functions
- - advanced foobar2000-level customization (i'm too dumb for that, sorry)
+ - advanced foobar2000-level customization (I'm too dumb for that, sorry)

 ## Web interface & API
 Enable web server in preferences, then open http://0.0.0.0:8008/ (change port according to your settings), enter your API key when prompted.
 Go to http://0.0.0.0:8008/api/ to get the list of available methods.
 Example usage with curl: